Eligibility for council housing depends on your nationality, immigration status and if you've recently lived abroad.

 You are not allowed to apply for council housing if you are from abroad, subject to UK immigration control and have a short-term or limited right to stay.

-You probably won't be eligible if you have a visitor or student visa or your conditions of stay specify that you are not entitled to recourse to public funds.
+You won't be eligible if you have a visit visa or student visa or your conditions of stay specify that you have no recourse to public funds.

 If you have children, a disability or special support needs, you may be able to get help from council social services.